What is Hamas? The group that rules the Gaza Strip has fought several rounds of war with Israel

 Israel responded to the Hamas takeover with a blockade on Gaza, restricting movement of people and goods in and out of the territory in a step it says is needed to keep the group from developing weapons.
 The blockade has ravaged Gaza's economy, and Palestinians accuse Israel of collective punishment.

-Over the years, Hamas received backing from Arab countries, such as Qatar and Turkey.
+Over the years, Hamas received backing from Arab and Muslim countries, such as Qatar and Turkey.
 Recently, it's moved closer to Iran and its allies.

 WHO ARE HAMAS' LEADERS?